Baja Gray Whale Expedition - Elsewheria

 How do I book?

-To join the journey, simply click here to fill out a short application form.
-From there, we’ll be in touch with all your next steps, including confirmation, payment, pre-trip prep and travel logistics.
+To join the journey, simply click here to book your place.
+From there, we’ll be in touch with all your next steps, including confirmation, pre-trip prep and travel logistics.
 Spots are limited, so we recommend booking early.

 What are the sleeping arrangements?